2016 Macau Grand Prix: Practice and qualifying

 Despite using old tyres, Ilott drafted off another driver on his final timed circuit and lapped fastest in the second practice session at 2 minutes and 10.703 seconds.
 Maini was half a second slower in second.
 Yamashita, Rosenqvist, Sette Cãmara, Hughes, Félix da Costa, Norris, Günther and Cassidy made up positions second to tenth.
 Ticktum hit the Maternity Bend wall and returned to the pit lane to end his session early while Sho Tsuboi struck the Lisboa barrier.
-Hongli Ye lost control of his car and contacted the exit barriers at the Police bend, stranding his vehicle sideways across the circuit.
+Ye Hongli lost control of his car and contacted the exit barriers at the Police bend, stranding his vehicle sideways across the circuit.
 Yellow flags were shown to warn participants about the stricken car.
 Guanyu Zhou came across the scene and reacted late, causing him to hit his countryman's car, briefly going onto its side before ending up on the tarmac.
 Both drivers were unhurt but the incident ended the session prematurely.

 Russell was the quickest driver in the second qualifying session, which took place in cool, overcast and later, wet weather conditions, and clinched pole position with a new track record time of 2 minutes and 10.100 seconds which was set late in the session.
 He was joined on the grid's front row by Ilott who recorded lap 0.370 seconds slower and had the pole position until Russell's lap.
 Félix da Costa qualified third, Sette Cãmara took fourth and Yamashita started fifth.
 Hughes and Günther were the next two starters.
 Rosenqvist heavily locked his tyres at Lisboa corner and was restricted to starting eighth, and Norris and Cassidy rounded out the top ten.
 Juncadella was the fastest driver not to start in the top ten; his best time of two minutes and 11.470 seconds was 1.370 seconds off Russell's place.
 He was one-tenth of a second in front of Sims, who in turn, was ahead of teammate Ticktum.
 Hubert and Beckmann were the next two qualifier.
 MacLeod, Maini, Mazepin, Eriksson and Zhou rounding out the top-twenty starting drivers.
 The session was first disrupted when Daiki Sasaki went into the Maternity Bend corner and stopped on the track, before Günther went wide, made impact against the R Bend corner wall and slid across the track, causing the session's second stoppage, to allow debris to be cleared from the circuit.
 Drivers swerved to avoid hitting the debris on the circuit.
 Qualifying ended early shortly before it was scheduled to conclude when Maini crashed at Lisboa corner.